Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/README.md

   const DATA_URL = 'https://spreadsheets.google.com/feeds/list/1XJhbzcT_AubgnqAJRsbOEbMO3HPTybG3yNcX6i-BgH0/1/public/full?alt=json'
 `

+## Additional documentation

+ * Information about adding, editing and maintaining languages can be found in [Language Translation](docs/LANGUAGE_TRANSLATION.md)

 ## About the application
 This started as a very lightweight, single page html file, and we've tried very hard to keep things as simple as possible.